 Review by David Baldwin

 It has been a few weeks since I watched The Trial of the Chicago 7.
 And in that time, I have continually put off writing the review.
-Not because I did not like the film.
-And not because I did not want to discuss it – though it seems like Film Twitter has discussed it to a point where I have serious doubts over whether it is worth entering into the discourse or not.
-No, the reason I kept putting it off is that there was some form of nagging feeling I had every time I thought about the film, some nervous tick that kept telling me I should like it a whole lot more than I did; how I should be reflecting more fondly on such an important work.
+Not because I did not like it and not because I did not want to discuss it.
+No, the reason I kept procrastinating was because of the nagging feeling I had every time I thought about the film, some nervous tick that kept telling me I should like it much more than I did; how I should be reflecting more fondly on such an important work.
 That feeling kept manifesting every time I even considered writing and reduced me to staring at a blank page when I should be writing endlessly on this future Oscar-nominee.
 Part of me wonders if Aaron Sorkin ever feels the same way.

 He probably doesn’t.
-Let’s be real here.
 The man is a legendary Oscar-winning writer — to go along with his multiple Emmy and Golden Globes wins — who is more creative than I ever will be.
 There’s no way he has ever just been caught up in staring at a blank page, unable to get the words out, right?
 It would be pretty wonderful if he did, if only to make bouts of writer’s block seem a whole lot more acceptable for the rest of us.
+It’s doubtful he would ever admit that though.

 Continue Reading